trosenband-quera/eg-zc702-q/boot_sdcard/2016.2-mod/README.md

 Modifying initramfs: short version
 ----------------------------------

+NOT WORKING DUE TO WRONG FILE OWNERSHIPS.
 The initramfs is already unpacked in this repository so just make your edits, then run `make`, then copy `uramdisk_new.image.gz` to the boot partition of the SD card overwriting `uramdisk.image.gz`.